Bjarke Ingel’s “The Twist” bridge museum at Kistefos, Norway

 Images courstesy of BIG

-In 1993, Christen Sveaas, a Norwegian businessman and art collector, grandson of the Kistefos mill’s founder, acquired the complex, which comprises various buildings in an almost derelict state and several acres of land, to revamp it as an industrial museum and a sculpture park based on his personal collection.
+In 1993, Christen Sveaas, a Norwegian businessman and art collector, grandson of the Kistefos mill’s founder, acquired the complex, which comprises various buildings in an almost derelict state and several acres of land, to revamp it as an industrial museum and a sculpture park based on his collection.

-The museum, inaugurated in 1996, showcases both the historical industrial plant, which structures were recently rehabilitated, and a permanent exhibition of 25 contemporary sculptures, carefully positioned within the pulp mill’s site, including works by Olafur Eliasson, Fernando Botero, Tony Cragg, Shintaro Miyake, Claes Oldenburg / Coosje van Bruggen, John Gerrard, Anish Kapoor, and Marc Quinn, among others.
+The art park, inaugurated in 1996, showcases both the historical industrial plant, which structures were recently rehabilitated, and a permanent exhibition of 25 contemporary sculptures, carefully positioned within the pulp mill’s site, including works by Olafur Eliasson, Fernando Botero, Tony Cragg, Shintaro Miyake, Claes Oldenburg / Coosje van Bruggen, John Gerrard, Anish Kapoor, and Marc Quinn, among others.

 Each year, the museum also organizes a seasonal exhibition of contemporary art.
 So far, the Kistefos site is open to the public only in Summer, due to the cold Norwegian climate.